zeljkofilipin/filipin.eu/_drafts/deep-work-chapters.md

 - Introduction
 - Part 1: The Idea
   - Chapter 1: Deep Work Is Valuable
+    - Introduction
+      - The High-Skilled Workers
+      - The Superstars
+      - The Owners
     - How to Become a Winner in the New Economy
     - Deep Work Helps You Quickly Learn Hard Things
     - Deep Work Helps You Produce at an Elite Level
     - What About Jack Dorsey?
   - Chapter 2: Deep Work Is Rare
+    - Introduction
     - The Metric Black Hole
     - The Principle of Least Resistance
     - Busyness as a Proxy for Productivity
     - The Cult of the Internet
     - Bad for Business.
 Good for You.
   - Chapter 3: Deep Work Is Meaningful
+    - Introduction
     - A Neurological Argument for Depth
     - A Psychological Argument for Depth
     - A Philosophical Argument for Depth
     - Homo Sapiens Deepensis
 - Part 2: The Rules
   - Rule #1: Work Deeply
+    - Introduction
     - Decide on Your Depth Philosophy
       - The Monastic Philosophy of Deep Work Scheduling
       - The Bimodal Philosophy of Deep Work Scheduling